 Medical Student Summer Research Fellowships

-My NREF Fellowship was critical to the acquisition of skills in molecular biology research essential to subsequent successful competition for NIH Clinical Investigator Development and P-01 grants.
-Commitment to research opened a path to an academic career with further research, clinical, teaching and leadership opportunities.Griffith R. Harsh IV, MD, MA, MBA, FAANS
+My NREF Fellowship was critical to the acquisition of skills in molecular biology research essential to subsequent successful competition for NIH Clinical Investigator Development and P-01 grants, opening a path to an academic career with further research, clinical, teaching and leadership opportunities.Griffith R. Harsh IV, MD, MA, MBA, FAANS

 Julian R. Youmans Endowed Chair